Reviewed by Tamir Rubin, Head of Product at iPREP • Updated February 2026

 Remember that you are not required to construct a complete cube, but only to find the letter near the marked corner.

-Therefore, if you begin by mentally folding the black corner, you should soon understand that the correct answer must be either A or E. Then, by mentally folding these two sides, you should see that A is the correct answer.
+Therefore, if you begin by determining which direction the squares fold, you should soon understand that the correct answer must be either B or D. Then, by mentally folding the sides up from the base square, you should see that B is the correct answer.

 Graph Recognition